donomii/throff/README.md

 Calls **function** n times.

-##### Parameters:

--	function	- The function must take no arguments and return no values (i.e. it is called for its side effects)
+The function must take no arguments and return no values (i.e. it is called for its side effects)

 ##### Example: